-As of June 30, 2016, the southern remedy projects have treated approximately 240,550.27 acre-feet of contaminated groundwater and have removed approximately 33,108.40 lbs. of VOCs, perchlorate, NDMA and 1,4-Dioxane.
+As of June 30, 2017, the southern remedy projects have treated approximately 263,839.68 acre-feet of contaminated groundwater and have removed approximately 35,594.6 lbs. of VOCs, perchlorate, NDMA and 1,4-Dioxane.

 Northern Remedy - In 2005 construction was completed on a new treatment facility at the VCWD Arrow/Lante wellfield.
 The new treatment facility known as SA1 treatment facility will consist of all necessary treatment technology and two new extraction wells (SA1-1 and SA1-2) that were constructed east of the treatment facility which will deliver raw water to the facility via new transmission pipelines.
-The plan also includes a treated water pipeline to deliver some of the treated water to SWS.
+The plan also includes a treated water pipeline to deliver all of the treated water to SWS.
 In 2007, VCWD discovered TCP in its SA1 extraction wells and was forced to construct additional Liquid Phase Granular Activated Carbon ("LPGAC") treatment at SA1 to combat the new found contamination.